 - Log in with your account credentials

-- Look for the "Manage SIM" or "Change Device" option
+- Look for the "Manage SIM" or "Device Change" option

-- Select the eSIM line you want to transfer
+- Select the eSIM line you wish to transfer

 - Follow the instructions to activate the eSIM on the new device